aws-samples/hyperledger-on-kubernetes/admin-api/README.md

 The RESTful API is a Node.js application that uses the Fabric SDK to interact with the Fabric network

+## Debugging
+To turn on debugging, enter this on the command line before starting the node app:

+export HFC_LOGGING='{"debug":"console","info":"console"}'

 # Pre-requisites

 ## Step 1 - Install Node